 This protocol assumes that n = 5 replicate quadrats for percent cover are taken per each transect.
 Three (n = 3) transects are done per each site.

-Sampling is typically done at a low tide when the oyster reef is exposed.
+For intertidal reefs, sampling is done at a low tide when oystersare exposed.
+For subtidal reefs, timing of sampling is site dependent.

 Fieldwork:

-Depending on the reef size, lay out at least 3 30 m transects across a single reef.
-The first should go along the reef crest (generally where the highest density of oysters are), and the subsequent 2 should go on the left and the right of the initial transect and at least 1.5 m from it.
+Lay out 3 30 m transects across a single reef.
+The first should go along the area where the highest density of oysters are, and the subsequent 2 should go on the left and the right of the initial transect and at least 1.5 m from it.
+In many cases, the crest of the reef might not be the area with most live oysters.

-Ideally 3 transects should be used per reef, however, if a single reef is small and there is more than one reef per individual site, several reefs can be used.
-If this is the case, it is important to note which transects belong to each reef
+Ideally 3 transects should be used per reef and sampling from 5 replicate 1x1 m quadrats are done per transect.
+However, if a single reef is small and there is more than one reef per individual site, several reefs can be used.
+If this is the case, it is important to note which transects belong to each reef so that the same reef can be sampled in the future.
+Permanent transects are not necessary for this protocol, however, repeated sampling along the same reef over time is required.
+For patch reefs and those less than 30 m, lay out a transect to each edge of the reef where oyster density is average to that throughout the transect.
+If multiple transects fit parallel on a patch reef, they need to be at least 1.5 m from each other.
+The overall goal is to obtain 15 replicate quadrat samples per site though because oyster reefs are not uniform in size and shape, some sites might have to adapt a more complex design or reduce the amount of sampling.
+For example, some reefs might only be large enough to fit 2 quadrats along a transect, though if multiple small reefs are within the vicinity, enough replicates can be obtained to get an robust average of oyster composition.
+In such scenarios, please contact MarineGEO to verify altered methods.
+See Figure 2 for examples of how to lay out transects on different reefs.

+Figure 2.
+Transects should be 30 m in length for larger reefs.
+Multiple smaller patch reefs can be used at a site if transects do not reach the desired length.